seblehner/austrian-climate-indicators/README.md

 ## Visualisation

-Visualisation intakes the calculated climate indicators and/or the aggregation/evaluation data depending on the plots.
-There following visualisations are implemented and can be explored in this [showcase document](doc/visualisation_showcase.md): 1) time series of spatial averaged anomalies for annual/seasonal aggregations, 2) spatial maps of the climatologies and their difference, 3) stampplots and anomaly stampplots of the climate indicators, 4) grouped significant changes plots, and 5) grouped warming stripes.
-The groupings for 4) and 5) are based on the base input parameter for each indicator (see the linked showcase above for more details).
+Visualizations use either the computed indicators or the aggregated/evaluated outputs.
+The following visualizations are implemented and can be explored in the [showcase document](doc/visualisation_showcase.md):

+1. Time series of spatially averaged anomalies (annual/seasonal)
+2. Spatial maps of climatologies and their differences
+3. Stamp plots and anomaly stamp plots
+4. Grouped significant changes plots
+5. Grouped warming stripes
+6. Year-of-minimum/maximum per grid cell and histograms over time

+Groupings for plots (4) and (5) are based on each indicator’s input parameters (details in the showcase).